doctorwong/automate-employee-manager/README.md

 ## Current Desired Functionality

+### Employee List

 The application will load a simulated list of employees, and allow modifications to each.
 Clicking the employee from the list to the side will bring their file up in the editor.

+#### Add Employee

+"Add Employee" option at the bottom will allow a new employee record to be created, defaulting with the name and title "New Employee", phone number (111)111-1111, and an ID number one greater than the last employee created, so that IDs are never repeated.

+### Selected Employee

 Your employee will consist of:

 * ID
 * Name
 * Phone
 * Title

 All fields except for ID are editable.

+*ID* - Should be whole numbers between 0 and 9999 *Name* - Any characters allowed, to a maximum of 30 characters *Phone* - Must be a 10 digit phone number
+* Accepted as regular digits or formatted as a US number
+* If entered as the former will be displayed as the latter *Title* - Any characters allowed, to a maximum of 30 characters

+#### Save, Cancel, Delete

-When saving a change, it will persist as you access other records and navigate back to the desired employee.
-The save and cancel buttons will only be accessible when modifications have been made, and the cancel button will revert the employee's file back to the most recently saved version.
+*Save*: When saving a change, it will persist as you access other records and navigate back to the desired employee.
+* If there are unacceptable entries in the fields, an error message will pop up advising the users as to the errors they need to fix.
+*Cancel*: The cancel button will revert the employee's file back to the most recently saved version.
+*Delete*: The delete button will remove the employee record, and is irriversable.
+A dialogue asking the user to confirm their desire to remove the record will be presented.

+The save and cancel buttons will only be accessible when modifications have been made.

 ## Future Functionality

-To be aware of, but not currently implemented
+To be aware of, but not currently implemented changes.
+Recent implementations are ~~displayed struck through~~

-* Phone numbers will be validated 10 digit, area code included, US phone numbers.
+* ~~Phone numbers will be validated 10 digit, area code included, US phone numbers.~~
-* The Employee List will reside in a database and be accessed through API integration
+* The Employee List will reside in a database and be accessed through API integration.
-* An Add Employee function will be implemented
+* ~~An Add Employee function will be implemented.~~
 * A search function to filter the employee list will be available, based on Job Title, Name, and/or ID
 * An Email Address field will be added for each employee file
-* All fields will be required for any entry/modification
+* ~~All fields will be required for any entry/modification~~

 ## Disclosure